nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 As a first approximation, the LEDBAT sender operates as shown below:

-on receipt of an ACK:
+On receipt of an ACK:

 .. math::
        currentdelay = acknowledgement.delay